 - 1/2 cup dairy free dark chocolate chips

 - Remove the pits from the dates.

-- Add the pecans to the date paste and process on high 1-2 minutes, until the mixture resembles sand
+- Add the pecans to the food processor with the dates and process on high 1-2 minutes, until the mixture resembles sand.

-- Add the molassas, cinnamon, ground ginger and salt to the date and pecan mixture.
+- Add the molasses, cinnamon, ground ginger and salt to the food processor.
 Process on high 1 minute until well blended.
-Will form a ball in the food processor.
+The mixture will form a ball in the food processor.

-- Add the protein powder and process on high 30 seconds-1 minute, until a coarse sand like consistency.
+- Add the protein powder and process on high 30 seconds-1 minute, until it resembles a coarse sand like consistency.
 Scrape down the sides as needed.

 - Once the chocolate coating is finished, set up a tray with wax paper.